panique/huge/README.md

 the config files/.htaccess like described below.
 Sometimes, you'll need to install/activate mod_rewrite first:

 *ON YOUR SERVER*
-* 1. make your avatar folder (public/avatars) writeable by doing a `chmod 775` or `chmod 777` [@linux guys, please correct this if there's a better way] on that folder.
+* 1. make your avatar folder (public/avatars) writeable by doing a `chmod 775 public/avatars` or `chmod 777 public/avatars` [depends on how you installed apache/php] on that folder.
 * 2. activate the apache module mod_rewrite by typing on the command line (on your server): `a2enmod rewrite`
 * 3. usually the mod_rewrite module will not work now (why?), so you have to edit `/etc/apache2/sites-available/default` and change the first two occurences of `AllowOverride None` to `AllowOverride All`